Entomophobia

-Entomophobia, sometimes known as insectophobia is a specific phobia characterized by an excessive or unrealistic fear of one or more classes of insect, and classified as a phobia by the DSM-5.
-More specific cases include arachnophobia (fear of spiders), katsaridaphobia (fear of cockroaches), melissophobia (fear of bees), myrmecophobia (fear of ants), and lepidopterophobia (fear of moths and butterflies).
+Entomophobia, sometimes known as insectophobia, is a specific phobia characterized by an excessive or unrealistic fear (disgust) of one or more classes of insect, and classified as a phobia by the DSM-5.
+More specific cases include katsaridaphobia (fear of cockroaches), melissophobia (fear of bees), spheksophobia (fear of wasps), myrmecophobia (fear of ants), and lepidopterophobia (fear of moths and butterflies).
 One book claims 6% of all US inhabitants have this phobia.

 Entomophobia may develop after the person has had a traumatic experience with the insect(s).
 It may develop early or later in life and is quite common among animal phobias.
-Typically one has a fear of one specific type of insect.
-Still, in some cases, this may encompass all organisms of the phylum Arthropoda.
+Typically, one has a fear of one specific type of insect.
+However, in some cases, this fear may encompass all organisms of the phylum Arthropoda.
 Entomophobia leads to behavioral changes: the person with entomophobia will avoid situations where they may encounter a specific type of insect.
 Cognitive behavioral therapy is considered an effective treatment.